Adult Mental Health Services

 Financial Assistance and Support

-You can access care regardless of your income, with options like sliding scale fees and state-funded programs to make services affordable—learn more about the support available today.
+You can access care regardless of your income.
+Choose from options like sliding scale fees and state-funded programs to make services affordable.

 The program offers flexible payment options to meet your needs.
-You can access therapy, psychiatry, and other supports without unnecessary stress about costs.
-Support like this helps make mental health care accessible for more Oakland County residents every day.
+You can access therapy, psychiatry, and other support without the stress of cost.

-State Disability Assistance provides financial help to qualifying adults with disabilities.
-This program supports basic needs while you focus on improving your mental health.
+State Disability Assistance provides financial help to adults with disabilities.
 If eligible, you may also access resources like housing or transportation support through Adult Services Agency programs.

-The Food Assistance Program helps low-income individuals and families get groceries.
-It ensures access to nutritious meals during challenging times.
+The Food Assistance Program helps low-income people and families get groceries.
 You can apply through Michigan's Department of Health and Human Services (DHS).

 If you have limited income, grant-funded programs may also provide support.